-Before unpacking my argument a bit more, lest you think it is a totally utopian idea, let me give you three pieces of evidence that the system is indeed moving in that direction.
-First is the tremendous decrease historically in the number of independent political units or states that exist in the system.
-It is estimated that 5,000 years ago there were 600,000 independent political entities in the world or states; most were tribes but let's just call them states.
+Before unpacking that argument a bit more, lest you think it is a hopelessly utopian idea, let me briefly offer three pieces of evidence that the system is indeed moving in that direction.
+The first is the tremendous decrease historically in the number of independent political units or states that exist in the system.
+It has been estimated that 5,000 years ago there were 600,000 independent political entities in the world; in effect, states.
+Most of these were tribes, and so on, but let's just call them states.
 Today there are less than 200.
 This represents a massive consolidation or concentration of political authority and organized violence potential in the system.
-To make an anti-world state argument you would have to argue that this process of consolidation will eventually stop, perhaps when there are two states left and they balance each other into eternity.
-But I don't think that is plausible.
-Now admittedly the number of states in the system has gone up since World War II, but for reasons that will become apparent I think that this is evidence for my argument, and not against it.
+So to make an anti-world state argument, you would have to argue that this process of consolidation will eventually stop, perhaps when two states are left and then they can balance each other into eternity.
+And I don't think that seems very plausible.
+Now admittedly, the number of states in the system has gone up since World War II, but for reasons that will become apparent I think this is actually evidence for my argument and not against it.

-The second piece of evidence is the consolidation of the EU.
-Tremendous economic integration, among former enemies no less, they now even have the one currency.
-Granted, political/military integration has gone much less far, but with recent moves toward a common foreign and security policy, the EU defense identity, and so on, the EU now looks set to begin further consolidation, even in the security domain in the near future.
-That could be a model for other regions as well.
+The second piece of evidence is the consolidation of the European Union.
+Tremendous economic integration, among former enemies, no less, and now they even have one currency.
+Granted, political/military integration has gone much less far, but with recent moves toward a common foreign and security policy, European defense identity, and so on, the EU now looks set to begin further consolidation, even in the security domain in the near future.
+And that could be a model for other regions as well.

 The third evidence is the growing use of UN authorization for uses of force.
-The idea being that, when great powers want to use force, increasingly since the end of the Cold War they turn to the UN to legitimize that force and to authorize it: The Gulf War, Libya, Bosnia and so on.
-Not every case of great power uses of force has involved the UN: Kosovo, and the Iraq war, and so on.
-But I think there is a tendency to use the UN to authorize force and this I think that is an embryo of the kind of collective authority over violence that is required by a world state.
+The idea being that, when great powers want to use force, increasingly since the end of the Cold War they've turned to the UN to legitimize that force and to authorize it: the Gulf War, Bosnia, Libya, and so on.
+Not every case of great power uses of force has involved the UN; think Kosovo, or the Iraq war, and so on.
+But I think there is a tendency to use the UN to authorize force and this I think is an embryo of the kind of collective authority over violence that is required by a world state.

-So all three of these trends are suggestive of a direction to history.
-They do not constitute an argument about inevitability.
-For that I have a two-part story, one emphasizing material factors and one emphasizing ideas.
-So the materialist argument is that over time the cost of war between relatively equal states tends to rise, such that today a major interstate war is almost impossible.
+So all three of these trends, I think, are suggestive of a direction to history.
+But they do not constitute an argument about inevitability.
+For that I've got a two-part story, one emphasizing material factors and one emphasizing ideas.
+So the materialist argument is that over time the cost of war between relatively equal states tends to rise, such that today major interstate war is now almost impossible.
 This is for two reasons.
 First, economic interdependence.
 Call this the liberal argument.
-The idea here is the familiar one that as capitalism expands on the global scale, national economies become more and more interdependent such that over time it becomes less and less rational for decision makers to contemplate war with each other.
+The idea here is the familiar one that as capitalism expands onto the global scale, national economies become more and more interdependent such that over time it becomes less and less rational for decision makers to contemplate war with each other.
 Think of China and the US today, much less in 50 years from now.
-For all of our disagreements, both sides know that it would be ruinously costly to our economies to settle those disputes by war.
+For all our disagreements, both sides know that it would be ruinously costly to our economies to settle those disputes by war.